Practical example recording advance payments: Spanish legislation

 The VAT entry line is recalculated accordingly.

-5. Add an entry line for the Customer prepayment ledger account.
+5. Add an entry line for the Customer advance payment ledger account.

-6. If the prepayment ledger account is not configured with a Tax code, choose a Tax and Tax treatment from the side panel.
+6. If the advance payment ledger account is not configured with a Tax code, choose a Tax and Tax treatment from the side panel.

-The chosen Tax and Tax treatment must be the same as used for the prepayment.
+The chosen Tax and Tax treatment must be the same as used for the advance payment.

-7. Select a Third party for the prepayment entry line.
+7. Select a Third party for the advance payment entry line.

-8. Change the amount for the prepayment entry line to the taxable amount of the prepayment.
+8. Change the amount for the advance payment entry line to the taxable amount of the advance payment.

-9. Change the amount for the prepayment VAT entry line to the VAT amount of the prepayment.
+9. Change the amount for the advance payment VAT entry line to the VAT amount of the advance payment.

 10. Add an entry line for the Customer account and add the Third party.